 First, a significant proportion of District of Columbia residents either work for the federal government themselves or have friends or family who do.
 Specifically, as of September 2017, the U.S. Office of Personnel Management reported that there are over 580,000 federal civil workers and annuitants in the greater Washington, D.C. area (excluding postal workers are certain other federal employees).
 Just over 177,000 of those workers and annuitants are within the District of Columbia itself.
 Id.
 With a total population of around 690,000, it seems clear that any given member of the District of Columbia jury pool has a greater likelihood of being closely connected to the federal government than those in comparable metro areas.
 In fact, as of 2019, according to the DC Policy Center, active federal employment (including postal workers) accounted for over a quarter of all jobs in the District of Columbia.
 And of course, for each federal worker, there are many friends and family members who are closely connected to the federal government by proxy.

-In particular, thousands of individuals work for Congress directly and many more residents have friends and family who do.6 Another large share are in, or have friends and family in, the many law enforcement groups who took part in responding to January 6.7 This
+Thousands of individuals work for Congress directly and many more residents have friends and family who do.
+9 Another large share are in, or have friends and family in, the many